Poisson Algebras II

 Abstrac:

 The concept of Poisson algebras is one of the most important concepts in mathematics that make a link between commutative and non-commutative algebra.
 Poisson algebras can be defined as Lie algebras that satisfy the Leibniz rule.
 Our research classifies some Poisson prime ideals of a certain class of Poisson algebras.
-The Poisson Algebras $A=K[t][x,y]$ are Poisson polynomial algebras in two variables $x$ and $y$ with coefficients on the Poisson polynomial algebra $K[t]$, where $K$ is an algebraically closed field of characteristic zero.
-There are three main classes of the class of the Poisson algebras $A$.
-We are interested in the Poisson spectrum of $A$, minimal and maximal Poisson ideals of $A$.
-The first class of Poisson algebras $A$ is presented in the poster “Poisson Algebras I”.
-This poster is shown the first part of the second class of Poisson algebras $A$.
+The Poisson Algebras A=K[t][x,y] are Poisson polynomial algebras in two variables x and y with coefficients on the Poisson polynomial algebra K[t], where K is an algebraically closed field of characteristic zero.
+There are three main classes of the class of the Poisson algebras A. We are interested in the Poisson spectrum of A, minimal and maximal Poisson ideals of A. The first class of Poisson algebras A is presented in the poster “Poisson Algebras I”.
+This poster is shown the first part of the second class of Poisson algebras A.

 Dr. Maram Alossaimi